openhab/openhab-docs/_addons_bindings/zwave/doc/benext/heatingcontrol_0_0.md

 ### Heating setpoint

+The setpoint used for the heating schedule

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Energy save setpoint

+The setpoint used for the energy save heating program

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.